User Manual – Durst

 1.1.4.
 Remove unused Print Items from the Production Job

-This dialog is displayed only when creating a new Production Job.
-When editing an existing Production Job, removing unplaced Print Items is not possible.
+This dialog appears only when creating a new Production Job.
+It is not available when editing an existing Production Job, where unplaced Print Items cannot be removed.

-To remove unplaced Print Items from a newly created Production Job, follow these steps:
+To remove unplaced Print Items from a newly created Production Job, proceed as follows:

-1. Create an Imposition via Automation > Impose Editor.
-The selected Impose Mode is not relevant.
+1. Navigate to Automation > Impose Editor and create a new Imposition.
+The selected Impose Mode is not relevant for this operation.

 2. Add all desired Print Items to the Imposition and define the required size for the Impose Sheet.